 Our strategic approach to the commissioning and delivery of contemporary public art recognises the need to build local capacity and skills, provide opportunities for local artists, foster diversity in content and support a model that encourages community conversations around the role of art in the public realm.

-Darwin is lighting up the city with its pilot program CITYLIFE Platform.
+Darwin is lighting up the city with the Lightbox Exhibitions program (previously called CITYLIFE Platform).

 The lightboxes are located in three sites across Darwin: